 "The best advice I can give to spring admits is to get involved!
 My involvement has provided lifelong friends, invaluable leadership experience, and, not to mention, a ton of fun!
 Take advantage of USC's endless opportunities by putting yourself out there and exploring." - Ryan Emhoff

 We encourage you to explore this website to learn more about USC Dornsife.
-We also invite you to visit USC for Spring Preview, an event designed specifically for students admitted to Spring 2016.
+We also invite you to attend Preview for Spring Admits, an on-campus event designed specifically for students admitted to Spring 2017.
 This half-day program, offered three times during the month of April, provides an opportunity to meet representatives from the Office of Admission, the Office of Financial Aid, and USC Dornsife.
 You will also have time for a campus tour, and you will be able to meet other newly-admitted students and start making connections with peers who may become your new classmates in the spring.
 Plus, you'll get to hear from a current USC Dornsife student who started during the spring and have a chance to ask any questions you might have.
 To sign-up, please visit you.usc.edu.

 After you've committed to USC, you'll be able to sign-up for Winter Orientation, which will take place shortly before the spring semester begins.
 For more information, please click here.